 Asbestos waste can only be disposed of at facilities licensed by the Environment Protection Authority to accept asbestos waste.
 It is illegal to dispose of asbestos in the normal rubbish collection, and a crime to dump it in the street, or on vacant land.
 Dumping asbestos illegally creates a risk to the public.

-The EPA has information on their website - including a map of Victoria with details of all licensed landfill sites that accept asbestos.
+The EPA has information on their website - including details of landfill sites which accept asbestos waste.
 Some sites take only commercial waste, others take domestic waste as well.

 Before taking any waste materials to any of the places listed on the site, however, it is recommended that you check that the company/site still accepts asbestos wastes.
 Note that there is usually a cost associated with disposing the waste.

-You can access other information the Victorian EPA's Waste Asbestos webpage - such as advice on how to wrap and transport the material.
+You can access other information the Victorian EPA's About Asbestos webpage - such as advice on how to wrap and transport the material.
 Telephone (03) 9695 2722.